rm511130/PCF4CAS/README.md

 ![](./images/pks_admin_creation.png)

-- Using the AWS Console, let's create an ELB (Elastic Load Balancer) for our first K8s cluster:
+- Using the AWS Console, let's create an AWS ELB (Elastic Load Balancer) in preparation for the creation of our first K8s cluster:

 ![](./images/k8s-aws-elb.png)

-- Now that we have an ELB created for our 1st K8s cluster, we can create it:
+- Now that we have an ELB created for the K8s cluster we are about to create:

 ![](./images/create_k8s_cluster.png)

-- The K8s Cluster is now ready to be handed over to developers
+- The K8s Cluster is now almost ready to be handed over to developers whose tool of choice will be the **kubectl** CLI.

 ![](./images/intro_to_kubectl.png)

-- Anyone with access to the `pks_admin` username and password is able to see all K8s clusters and that can pose a security problem.
-But you may recall that we also created a `pks_manager` with a different scope of responsibility which only allows it to see and manage clusters it creates.
+- Note that anyone with access to the `pks_admin` username and password is able to control all K8s clusters.
+We need more granularity for proper isolation between different software product development groups.
+You may recall that we also created a `pks_manager` with a different scope of responsibility - `pks.clusters.manage` - which limits the `pks_manager` (usually an operator) to see and manage clusters it creates.
 Let's see this is action:

 ![](./images/pks_manager_k8s_cluster.png)